- Amid disruptions, isolation and disconnectedness, employees need goals that help them manage their work.

-2. Make goal setting more collaborative
+No. 2: Make goal setting more collaborative

 Given the increasingly collaborative nature of work, transform goal setting from a solo activity to a team activity.
 This requires several shifts.
-For one, have individuals share goals with their team and ensure that everyone understands how their goals relate — and that they are jointly accountable for achieving the results outlined in their business plan.
+For one, have individuals share goals with their team and ensure that everyone understands how their goals relate — and that they are jointly accountable for achieving the results outlined in their business strategy.

-3. Empower employees to update goals regularly
+No 3: Empower employees to update goals regularly

 The 2021 Gartner Goal Setting Employee Survey reports that less than half (44%) of employees say they update their goals following significant changes in role expectations — such as sudden staff changes or when new projects are assigned.
 Moving forward, organizations must build flexibility into the goal-setting process so employees can evolve their goals as their roles and the business change.
 Have employees review their goals with their manager quarterly, at minimum, as well as at the start of the year.
 Help managers and employees identify triggers for adjusting goals, including changes in company or business unit financial performance, staff turnover or technology advances.